-In different old chess variants, dabbabah's were used with different movement rules, e.g., it has been used to name a piece that moved like a normal bishop.
-The movement given below is the one with which the piece is still nowadays in use, e.g., in some fairy chess problems.
+In different old chess variants, Dabbabah's were used with different movement rules, e.g., it has been used to name a piece that moved like a normal bishop.
+The movement given below is the most common and is the one used by modern inventions with the Dabbabah.

 This is an item in the Piececlopedia: an overview of different (fairy) chess pieces.